Do High Blood Pressure Drugs Increase Your Coronavirus Risk?

 The debate stems partly from a March 2020 correspondence in The Lancet which suggests that people on ACE inhibitors and ARBs, may have a higher risk of Covid-19 infection or of severe illness or even death.

-“Much of the concern is based on The Lancet piece as well as theoretical data based on animal studies that suggest that high levels of the enzyme angiotension-converting enzyme 2 (ACE2), which the virus uses to penetrate and infect human cells, is higher if you take these drugs,” says Dr. Cingolani.
+“Much of the concern is based on The Lancet piece as well as theoretical data based on animal studies that suggest that high levels of the enzyme angiotensin-converting enzyme 2 (ACE2), which the virus uses to penetrate and infect human cells, is higher if you take these drugs,” says Dr. Cingolani.
 But, he adds, “there are no experimental or clinical data demonstrating beneficial or adverse outcomes among people using ACE inhibitors, ARBs, or other medications with similar action.”
 Since the original correspondence, follow up correspondence from The Lancet refutes the original hypothesis.

 Don’t stop taking high blood pressure drugs